BlackMathIT/Ransomware/README.md

-# Java Ransomware Example
+# Ransomware Example - For Educational and Testing Purpose

-A simple experimental example of Cross-Platform Java Ransomware
+* JavaRansomware - Java Multiplatform Ransomware, now customized for Unix.
+* Shiva - C# Ransomware for Windows OS, more details inside